morning-la-tech/morning-react-ui/components/modal/README.md

 - children (ReactNode): The content to be displayed inside the modal.
 - isShowing (boolean): Controls the visibility of the modal.
 - hide (() => void): A function to be called to close the modal, typically triggered by an event such as clicking on an overlay.
-- top (string, optional): Adjusts the vertical position of the modal.
+- top (string | false, optional): Adjusts the vertical position of the modal.
 Accepts any valid CSS value for top (e.g., "50%", "100px").
-Default is "50%".
+Default is "200px".
+Set the value to false in order to center the modal vertically.
 - title (string, optional): Text to be displayed as the modal's title.
 - hasCloseButton (boolean, optional): Determines if a close button is shown.
 Default is true.
 - closeOnClickOutside (boolean, optional): Determines if clicking outside closes the modal.
 Default is true.